ashithababup/PUNYA/README.md

 3. I don't have any copyrights for any of the contents that i used in this project , i have just downloaded it form the internet.

-4. Database file is in th folder # DATABASE
+4. Database file is in th folder #"DATABASE" , import it in the database using "phpmyadmin" .
+Database name is used in this project is "digitalration".